hm-lang/core/proposals/README.md

 since we can infer this if any internal matching block uses `;`.

 ```
-whatever := oneOf[
+whatever: oneOf[
     str
     card: {Name: str, Id: u64}
 ]

-Whatever ;= whatever str("this could be a very long string, don't copy if you don't need to")
+Whatever; whatever str("this could be a very long string, don't copy if you don't need to")

 what Whatever!      # ensure passing as a temporary by mooting here.
     Str.